 If students of EMCC should experience problems or crises that are alcohol or drug related, they are encouraged to seek confidential assistance through a local community counseling center.
-For more information on available counseling services, contact the counseling center.
+For more information on available counseling services, contact the dean of students office.